bodrick/awesome/TOPICS.md

 *   [tecnickcom/tcexam](https://github.com/tecnickcom/tcexam) - TCExam is a CBA (Computer-Based Assessment) system (e-exam, CBT - Computer Based Testing) for universities, schools and companies, that enables educators and trainers to author, schedule, deliver, and report on surveys, quizzes, tests and exams.

 ## essay

 *   [tecnickcom/tcexam](https://github.com/tecnickcom/tcexam) - TCExam is a CBA (Computer-Based Assessment) system (e-exam, CBT - Computer Based Testing) for universities, schools and companies, that enables educators and trainers to author, schedule, deliver, and report on surveys, quizzes, tests and exams.

+## evaluation

+*   [tecnickcom/tcexam](https://github.com/tecnickcom/tcexam) - TCExam is a CBA (Computer-Based Assessment) system (e-exam, CBT - Computer Based Testing) for universities, schools and companies, that enables educators and trainers to author, schedule, deliver, and report on surveys, quizzes, tests and exams.